yuhsiang/toyProject/README.md

 ## GET request

 Bid parameters are passed by query strings.
+It worth noting that only a single size will be requested via the GET method.
 ```example querystring
 http://example.bid.server.com?cb=234567246&request_id=3&width=300&height=250...

 ```
 `cb` is a random number that acts as a cachebuster.

-Only a single size will be requested via the GET method.